-In this post, I share the benefits of containers, why containers are important for software development, how Octopus Deploy supports containers, and why you might consider adding them to your DevOps processes.
+In this post, I explain what containers are, share the key benefits of containers for software development, and discuss why you might consider adding them to your DevOps processes.

 What is containerization?